 Following the instructions of their tour guide, they purchased food for their offering to the monks and picked out a spot along the route.

 They truly appreciated the opportunity to take part in this experience.
 Since they were staying in the town, it gave them a greater sense of how the community integrates their beliefs into everyday life.

-Reading through online posts, bad behavior of tourists and the prediction of the demise of this ceremony has been going on for over a decade (I found articles going back to 2007, but I’m sure there are ones that are even older.)
-There does seem to be a specific part of the route where the tour buses take their guests and this is also where the most egregious behaviors happen.
+Reading through online posts, bad behavior of tourists and the prediction of the demise of this ceremony has been going on for over a decade (I found articles going back to 2007, but I’m sure there are even older ones.)
+There does seem to be a specific part of the route where the tour buses take their guests, and this is also where the most egregious behaviors happen.
 I’d definitely do everything I could to avoid these areas if I was going to watch or take part in the ceremony.
 While there are varied opinions online on the value doing so, all of the posts give similar suggestions on how to be a good tourist: